triton-inference-server/stateful_backend/README.md

 4. We also need a mapping between `CONTROL_SEQUENCE_START` to  `ResetSequence` boolean input tensor to reset the values of state tensors.
-If the boolean input tensor is set to `true` for a batch, the input state values will be ignored and the model will use the initial values of the states stored in the ONNX model file as constants.
+If the boolean input tensor is set to `true` for an inference request, the input state values will be ignored and the model will use the initial values of the states stored in the ONNX model file as constants.
 This mapping allows the stateful backend to reset the state tensor values for the start of a sequence.